Diezcpe/CPE201A_AngelaMayDiez/README.md

-# CPE201A_AngelaMayDiez
+#CPE201A - Computer System Administration

+Student: Angela May R. Diez
+Course: CPE 201A
+Activity: SSH Key-Based Authentication and Git Setup

-This repository is only for CPE201A
+This repository contains lab activities for Computer System Administration.